mkinach/cheatsheets/python-cheatsheet.md

 tuple(marx_list)  # ('Groucho', 'Chico', 'Harpo')
 ```

-* _named_ tuples are a subclass of tuples that allow you to access values via `.name` as well as position via `[offset]`.
+_Named tuples_ are a subclass of tuples that allow you to access values via `.name` as well as position via `[offset]`.
 They are similar to objects but are more space (and time) efficient
 ```python
 from collections import namedtuple